+++ Riesa, Kiel & Leverkusen +++ Grab your tickets for the upcoming European Tour events +++

 ‘Hello Styria, hello Graz!’
 The European Tour will be stopping off in the capital of culinary delights again in 2026.
-But the Elten Safety Shoes Austrian Darts Open is about much more than culinary delights – it’s about one of the most prestigious titles of the year.
+But the ELTEN Safety Shoes Austrian Darts Open is about much more than culinary delights – it’s about one of the most prestigious titles of the year.
 After last year’s tournament victory, the focus is primarily on the world’s elite taking revenge against reigning champion Martin Schindler.
 Set between stunning Alpine scenery and a cauldron-like atmosphere, the PDC’s top stars battle not only for crucial ranking points, but above all for one thing: the traditional green jacket, the “Janker”.

 General tournament information